 ACR Convergence 2021 showcased cutting-edge and timely topics in rheumatology, as well as the prevention, diagnosis, and treatment of rheumatic diseases and related comorbid conditions.

-This year’s program has hundreds of sessions to educate professionals in every segment of rheumatology.
-Clinicians, researchers, academicians, practice managers, pediatric rheumatologists, fellows-in-training, advance practice nurses, physician assistants, physical or occupational therapists: Whatever your role, the ACR/ARP Annual Meeting is the place to expand your knowledge and skills and pique your curiosity.
+ACR Convergence 2021 offered hundreds of sessions to educate professionals in every segment of rheumatology.
+Clinicians, researchers, academicians, practice managers, pediatric rheumatologists, fellows in training, advance practice nurses, physician assistants, physical or occupational therapists: Whatever your role, ACR Convergence is the place to expand your knowledge and skills and pique your curiosity.

 Thieves Market is an interactive session where fascinating clinical cases relevant to rheumatology are presented in short presentations.
 Session participants will have the opportunity to compare their diagnostic and management strategies to those of other rheumatologists in this interactive session.

 The Image Competition showcases the finest images in rheumatology at ACR Convergence and offers an opportunity to contribute to one of the most distinguished online medical image collections, the ACR Rheumatology Image Library.
 Images are characteristic or unusual manifestations of rheumatic disease that serve as an invaluable educational tool for rheumatology professionals.

 Through the Patient Perspectives Program, patients affected by rheumatic disease, along with a sponsoring organization such as a nonprofit patient group, are invited to present their stories to thousands of rheumatology healthcare providers at ACR Convergence.

 Study Groups are small networking sessions designed to bring together individuals with a common interest in a particular disease, group of related disorders, or specialized field of study to discuss and disseminate information.